wetryingtodorock/getblock-docs/en/rpc-service/dash/json-rpc/dash_mnsync.md

 ---
-title: dash:mnsync \[POST\]
+title: mnsync - Dash
-description: returns the sync status, updates to the next step or resets it entirely.
+description: Example code for the mnsync json-rpc method. Сomplete guide on how to use mnsync json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters